stephens999/fiveMinuteStats/README.md

 ### Producing and publishing the website

-#### Option 1: All content for my eyes only
+#### Option 1: All contents for my eyes only

 Open index.html.
 This is the homepage of your unpubished website.
 You are DONE!

 If you choose this option, you only have the master branch.
-The default of the master branch is to not push *htmls, pngs, pdfs, etc*, so edit the *.gitignore* to add these files when updating the remote directory.
+The *gitignore* is set up to not to push *htmls, pngs, pdfs, etc* to the remote *master* brach, so edit the *.gitignore* to add these files if you want to add them to the remote directory.

 #### Option 2: Publish it!
 Keep a two-branch workflow.

 Create a branch named gh-pages.
-GitHub then publishes the content for you.
+GitHub turns the htmls in the gh-pages branch into a website.
+You now have a project website for free.
+This feature makes all contents in the gh-pages public, even if the master branch is private.

 ```
 git checkout -b gh-pages